jCho23/ContainersFourWays/README.md

 In short, containers offer the benefits of isolation, portability, agility, scalability, and control across the whole application lifecycle workflow.
 The most important benefit is the environment's isolation provided between Dev and Ops.

+Since containers come in many different flavors, we decided to create a workshop that will guide you through setting up and deploying different containers in Azure.

 # Containers Four Ways in Azure
 In this lab, we will walk-through how to deploy containers in Azure four ways:
 1. [App Service](https://azure.microsoft.com/en-us/services/app-service/)